Friday School

 of invisible creatures who trail

-all their steps and provide many rules that aren't clear
+them all day and provide many rules that aren't clear

 and a hell for the people who fail.